vidhi-github/vidhi-github/README.md

 My projects include a wide section -- MeetRooms- Apna Video Call(Web RTC based), Flashes-In-Ur-Way, Aqua Heroes game, Weather App , Wanderlust, Forms(Tailwind) , Simon Game , Lottery Games, etc. Furthermore, the projects are extended with the use of REST API's , Authorization, Authentication and Maps.

 My projects also encompasses the Intelligent Speed Monitoring and Alert System for Traffic Management, People Counting System, and Jacket Helmet Detection System.
-These systems are expanded with the use of Flask, NVIDIA DGX servers, YOLOv9, PyTorch, and OpenCV for enhanced functionality.
+These systems are expanded with the use of Flask, NVIDIA DGX servers, YOLOv9, GmailAPI and DeepSORT for enhanced functionality.

 For having diverse knowledge in the field of web development, I have also been shortlisted as a contributor in Social Summer of Code (SSOC -Season 3) and GirlScript Summer of Code(GSSOC) - extended 2024 to explore more, learn and contribute to the real world development projects.
 I have also been a part of HacktoberFest 2024 community of open source contributions.